My Name Is Oona

 My Name Is Oona is a 1969 American avant-garde short film directed by Gunvor Nelson.
 It uses footage of her daughter Oona that has been optically printed, with Oona's voice used for the soundtrack.
-The film was selected for preservation in the National Film Registry in 2019.
+In 2019, the film was selected for preservation in the National Film Registry by the Library of Congress.

 Summary

 Footage of Gunvor's daughter Oona saying her name multiple times and days of the week edited into an expressive rhythmical structure that accompanies the visual structure of the film that plunges into the experience of a child.

 Production

 My Name Is Oona began with footage of Oona that Gunvor optically printed.
 Inspiration for the film's soundtrack came when Nelson attended a Steve Reich concert.
 Gunvor recorded Oona saying her name in different ways, and after hearing about the project, Reich sent Gunvor a recording he had made of Oona saying the days of the week.
 Gunvor worked with Patrick Gleeson to create the audio track.
 Once that was complete, Nelson made a final cut of the film by editing the image track based on the audio.